uhaeusler/tutorial_invDesign_DLA/README.md

 ## Running a Jupyter notebook

-This repository comes along with two [Jupyter](https://jupyter.org/) notebooks (`.ipynb` file format).
-You can open, edit and run these files with the program Jupyter Notebook, which you have already installed if you choose Anaconda.
+This repository comes along with a [Jupyter](https://jupyter.org/) notebook (`.ipynb` file format).
+You can open, edit and run this file with the program Jupyter Notebook, which you will already have installed if you choose Anaconda.
 Jupyter Notebook and its follow-up program JupyterLab are web-based user interfaces that run from your local computing environment.
 You may open them by running the command `jupyter notebook` or `jupyter lab` in your Anaconda Prompt or cmd.
-Redirect to the appropriate folder and open the files.
+Redirect to the appropriate folder and open the file.
 In order to run the notebook cell-by-cell, you may use "Shift+Enter".

-Your Jupyter notebook consists of cells, which allows you to include not only code, but also text and plots.
+A Jupyter notebook consists of cells, which allows you to include not only code, but also text and plots.
 This comes in handy when you want to present your code.
 For pure programming, you may prefer a traditional IDE, such as Spyder, where you run the code top-to-bottom.

 ## Working with Spyder